saadihana/MARKILI-flutter-mobile-app/README.md

 ## Development Team

 - SAADI Hana
-- [Add other contributors if applicable]
+- DELENDA Insaf
+- LATRECHE Dhikra Maram
+- BOUSSEKINE Moussa
 ---

 <a id="license"></a>
 ## License

 This project is currently not under a specific license.
-A formal open-source license (e.g., MIT or GPL) may be added in future versions.
+A formal license  may be added in future versions.